piotrek-szczygiel/bgfx-imgui-template/README.md

 If you are on Linux you can just install it to something like `/usr/local/`.

-Now after you build your game, shaders will be automatically compiled for every platform specified in xmake.lua `SHADER_PLATFORMS` variable.
+Now after you build your game, shaders will be automatically compiled for every platform specified in xmake.lua `SHADER_TARGETS` variable.